Couples Discount: Synopsis

-The office pairs into couples so they may all be able to take advantage of a Valentine's Day discount at a nail salon in a local mini-mall and enjoy one last boss-free day before Andy Bernard (Ed Helms) returns from his three-month boating sojourn.
-Erin Hannon (Ellie Kemper) decides that she is going to break up with Andy so she can be with Pete Miller (Jake Lacy), but he begins to doubt her because she goes to inordinate lengths to make their last day without Andy a happy one.
-At the salon, Daryl (Craig Robinson) is uneasy about posing as part of a same-sex couple with Oscar Oscar Nunez, while Nellie does pose as part of a couple with Clark but is so rude to him that he tells the staff that they're not together and Nellie was lying to get the discount; Nellie sourly tells the camera crew she can't even make a fake relationship work.
+The office pairs into couples so they may all be able to take advantage of a Valentine's Day discount at a nail salon in a local mini-mall and enjoy one last boss-free day before Andy Bernard returns from his three-month boating sojourn.
+Erin Hannon decides that she is going to break up with Andy so she can be with Pete Miller, but he begins to doubt her because she goes to inordinate lengths to make their last day without Andy a happy one.
+At the salon, Darryl is uneasy about posing as part of a same-sex couple with Oscar, while Nellie does pose as part of a couple with Clark but is so rude to him that he tells the staff that they're not together and Nellie was lying to get the discount; Nellie sourly tells the camera crew she can't even make a fake relationship work.

-Andy surprises everyone by showing up a day early and proceeds to alienate the entire office through a series of selfish and arrogant actions: he arrives at work without having washed or shaved since he left, he wrecks Dwight Schrute's (Rainn Wilson) record-setting sale with the Scranton White Pages while trying to reassert his authority as boss (in a later episode, Andy confesses that he intentionally ruined the sale out of spite), shows no shame at accepting all of his absentee paychecks and a "merit bonus" because the branch exceeded their quarterly sales goal while he was gone, and holds a meeting to get up to speed on recent events so he can bluff his way through a meeting with CEO David Wallace (Andy Buckley), who has no idea that Andy was gone at all.
+Andy surprises everyone by showing up a day early and proceeds to alienate the entire office through a series of selfish and arrogant actions: he arrives at work without having washed or shaved since he left, he wrecks Dwight Schrute's record-setting sale with the Scranton White Pages while trying to reassert his authority as boss (in a later episode, Andy confesses that he intentionally ruined the sale out of spite), shows no shame at accepting all of his absentee paychecks and a "merit bonus" because the branch exceeded their quarterly sales goal while he was gone, and holds a meeting to get up to speed on recent events so he can bluff his way through a meeting with CEO David Wallace, who has no idea that Andy was gone at all.
 The employees decide not to tell David about Andy's unapproved absence, but at the meeting they cannot resist crafting made-up recent events in the hope that he will blow his own cover.
 However, when David meets with Andy he is almost completely oblivious to Andy's erroneous statements, and Andy is able to bluff his way through the meeting.
 He later expresses low-key anger with the staff over their attempt to sabotage him, and they respond by treating him with silent contempt.